Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Equilibrium

-Axiom A0 makes an exchange economy a ``simple system'' in the language of \cite{LY}:~the state is specified by a point in a subset of $\R^n$, for some dimension $n$, the coordinates being the amounts of each type of good and of money.
-One could also consider the number of agents as a coordinate for the state, but for present purposes we will take the number of agents in a system as fixed.
+When we {introduce} financial contact between simple economies, we will always mean contact between their distinguished money components.
+Similarly, the temperature of a simple economy, {introduced below, is relative} to the {the choice of} distinguished money component. {Note that Axiom A0 makes} a simple system ``financially indecomposable'':~however the specified amount of money is initially distributed in the distinguished money component, it ends up distributed with the same probability distribution.

-An implicit assumption is that a simple system is ``financially indecomposable'':~however the specified amount of money is initially distributed, it ends up distributed with the same probability distribution.
-So there is only one money coordinate.
-But we do not require {the indecomposability assumption for types of good other than money.
-For example, we allow the possibility there might be no flow of a good from one part an economy to another, so that} the amounts of that type of good in each part of the economy are independent coordinates for the state.
+One could also consider the number of agents as a coordinate for the state, but for present purposes we will take the number of agents in a system as fixed; {we leave the analysis of} migration for future work.